-Efforts to Support the Security of Employees and their Families ve will support the employee and his/her family through the systems employees.
-System Details Support for the When an employee who died while in office or retired due to disability has children, and his/her unemployed spouse who rears the children wants to work at Hulic Co., Ltd. or its group companies, the job opportunity is offered. bereaved, etc. When an employee who died while in office or retired due to a disability has children younger than 22 years old, a scholarship of 150,000 yen a month is paid per child.
+System Details Support for the bereaved, etc. When an employee who died while in office or retired due to disability has children, and his/her unemployed spouse who rears the children wants to work at Hulic Co., Ltd. or its group companies, the job opportunity is offered.
+When an employee who died while in office or retired due to a disability has children younger than 22 years old, a scholarship of 150,000 yen a month is paid per child.
 (According to the application for extension, it is possible to pay for up to one year.)
-Condolence money When an employee dies or becomes disabled while in office, condolence money or a special solatium is paid to the bereaved family of the employee.
+Condolence money When an employee dies or becomes disabled while in office, condolence money or a special solatium is paid to the bereaved family or the employee.
 In the case of a death, condolence money up to 10 million yen is paid.
 In the case of a disability, a special solatium equal to the amount of condolence money is paid.
 This payment is different from condolence money according to the contents of the "accident compensation rules".
-If, while in office, an employee or his/her spouse, child, or parents dies, 20,000 yen - 200,000 yen is paid.
-Congratulatory or condolence payments If, while in office, a house in which an employee lives is damaged by natural or accidental disasters, 100,000 yen - 1 million yen is paid to an employee who owns his/her house, and 50,000 yen - 500,000 yen to an employee who does not have his/her own house, depending on the scale of damage.
+Congratulatory or condolence payments If, while in office, an employee or his/her spouse, child, or parents dies, 20,000 yen - 200,000 yen is paid.
+If, while in office, a house in which an employee lives is damaged by natural or accidental disasters, 100,000 yen - 1 million yen is paid to an employee who owns his/her house, and 50,000 yen - 500,000 yen to an employee who does not have his/her own house, depending on the scale of damage.
 Special solatium for injuries and diseases When an employee, while in office, is hospitalized for five consecutive days or longer due to disease and injury from a freak accident, special solatium for hospitalization is paid for up to 120 days.
 When an employee dies while in office, condolence money of 100,000 yen is paid to a recipient designated by the employee in advance.